 The LEGS Trainers (graduates of the LEGS Training of Trainers – TOTs) are equipped with the skills, methods and training materials to carry out the LEGS 3-day Training Course.

-The LEGS Project does not organise these courses but leaves interested organisations to commission LEGS Training from any of the LEGS Trainers in their country or region.
+LEGS does not organise these courses but leaves interested organisations to commission LEGS Training from any of the LEGS Trainers in their country or region.
 Only LEGS Trainers are authorised to deliver the 3-day LEGS Training.

 Accredited LEGS Trainers